PlasmaPy/PlasmaPy/docs/contributing/doc_guide.rst

 the parameter, as well as any requirements or restrictions on allowed values of the parameter (including those specified by
 |validate_quantities| or |particle_input|.
 The parameter description
-should not repeat information in the type specification, but may
+should not repeat information already in the type specification, but may include type information when:

-The parameter description may
-include information that does not fit in the type specification.
+- There isn't enough space in the type specification;
+- Different types have different meanings, requirements, or restrictions; or
+- The docstring will be more understandable by doing so.

 For functions that accept an arbitrary number of positional and/or keyword arguments, include them in the "Parameters_" section with the